Outrager/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/configure-endpoints-sccm.md

     b.
 Select Windows 10 as the operating system.

     c.
-In the **Deployment method** field, select **System Center Configuration Manager 2012/2012 R2/1511/1602**.
+In the **Deployment method** field, select **Microsoft Endpoint Configuration Manager current current branch or later**.

     d.
 Click **Download package**, and save the .zip file.

 2. Extract the contents of the .zip file to a shared, read-only location that can be accessed by the network administrators who will deploy the package.
-You should have a file named *WindowsDefenderATPOnboardingScript.cmd*.
+You should have a file named *WindowsDefenderATP.onboarding*.

 3. Deploy the package by following the steps in the [Packages and Programs in System Center 2012 R2 Configuration Manager](https://docs.microsoft.com/previous-versions/system-center/system-center-2012-R2/gg699369\(v=technet.10\)) article.